Plant communication: Acoustic communication

 Studies have shown that plants can respond to airborne sounds at audible frequencies and that they also produce airborne sounds at the ultrasonic range, presumably audible to multiple organisms including bats, mice, moths and other insects.
 In 2025, collaborating researchers in the zoology and plant science departments of Tel Aviv University demonstrated that plants emit ultrasonic clicks which indicate the health of the plant.
 Moths hearing these clicks use them to select healthy plants upon which to lay eggs.

+Communication in grasses

+Many grasses release volatile signaling compounds when their tissues are damaged.
+Mechanical injury such as grazing or mowing causes the release of green leaf volatiles (GLVs), including compounds such as cis-3-hexenal and related molecules.
+These compounds contribute to the characteristic smell of freshly cut grass and function as chemical signals that can trigger defensive responses in nearby plants or attract predators of herbivorous insects.

+The emission of GLVs following damage is considered part of a broader system of plant–plant signaling mediated by volatile organic compounds, which can influence ecological interactions within grasslands and other plant communities.